oxyg3nium/oxyg3nium/.autodoc/docs/markdown/api/src/main/scala/org/alephium/api/model/BlocksAndEventsPerTimeStampRange.md

    - The `AVector` type is imported from `org.oxyg3nium.util` and is used to represent a vector (i.e. an ordered collection) of elements.

 3. What is the significance of the GNU Lesser General Public License mentioned in the code comments?
-   - The GNU Lesser General Public License is the license under which the alephium library is distributed, allowing for free redistribution and modification of the code under certain conditions.
+   - The GNU Lesser General Public License is the license under which the oxyg3nium library is distributed, allowing for free redistribution and modification of the code under certain conditions.